dr-seshadhri/Retrospective-Evaluation-of-Soccer-Players-REvSoc-/README.md

 ## Team Ratings

 Individual player ratings are aggregated to a **Weighted Team Rating** by computing a minutes-weighted average of Overall Ratings for each squad.
 This is validated against final league table position using Spearman correlation across all five leagues.
+This still needs work and it was interesting to see that the correlations were not necessarily holding up throughout the seasons.

 ---